 A lot of thought and research needs to go into the strategy behind lead generation.

-Also, keep in mind that at first it may make sense to do things that don’t scale.
+And keep in mind that at first it may make sense to do things that don’t scale.
 This will give you a chance to be more hands-on in the customer development process, and validate some of the assumptions you’re making.

 Start by building a list with each of the sources you’ll target; the more specific, the better.

-Then, estimate how many leads you think can be generated each month for every channel.
+Then, estimate how many leads you think will be generated each month for every channel.
 Sometimes information about audience sizes will be available.
 Sometimes you’ll have to base it on some general level of activity.
 Just start with some justifiable numbers.

 Next, specify when, and for how long you think you can drive leads from each source.

-It’s important to back our initial assumptions with data whenever possible.
+We should back our initial assumptions with data whenever possible.

 Once we’ve detailed all of our sources, and we have a baseline number of leads forecasted each month, we should have something that looks like this:

-Hopefully your list is more detailed than this.
+Hopefully, your list is more detailed than this.